code0monkey1/-Data_Engineering-FragmaData_Assignment_2017-TDD-followed/README.md

 MOVIES FILE DESCRIPTION
 ================================================================================

-Movie information is in the file "movies.dat" and is in the following
+model.Movie information is in the file "movies.dat" and is in the following
 format:

 MovieID::Title::Genres